microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-bookmark.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A bookmark is a tenant wide administrative answer in Microsoft search results for common tenant search queries.
-A bookmark has many properties which allow Admins to make common resources more accessible in their organization.
+A bookmark is a tenant wide administrative answer in search results in Microsoft Search for common tenant search queries.
+A bookmark has many properties which allow administrators to make common resources more accessible in their organization.
-\

 Inherits from [searchAnswer](../resources/search-searchAnswer.md).